 Meditation is also a practice that trains the mind not to stop thinking but to surpass our own thought process.
 Through meditation, one’s thoughts should flow like a river.
-If you have time to meditate, do it, acknowledge your thoughts, know what they are, but do not engage in them.
+If you have time to meditate, do it; if you don’t have time to meditate, meditate for 5 minutes.
+Acknowledge your thoughts, know what they are, but do not engage in them.
 Let the thoughts be, do not attach ‘good or bad’ labels to them.

 So, what is your superpower?
 There is a raft of scientific evidence to confirm that concentrating on what we are doing, or mindfulness is the superpower we should be aiming for.
 Mindfulness has a lot of benefits and can replace multitasking, if not all of the time, then at least some of it.